BluRosie/doubutsu-no-mori-binary/README.md

 # doubutsu-no-mori

-TODO:  once building works, get that first bunch of code disassembled and inserted as well (until 0x19D40 or the table end, **include the table**?)
+TODO:  get table disassembled and building remotely?  or nah?

 TODO:  dump the text!  let's go!

-my attempt at setting up a sort of disassembly to animal forest for the n64 to allow for easier translation
+my attempt at setting up a sort of disassembly (within files) to animal forest for the n64 to allow for easier translation

 ### credits
 zoinkity: the original distro on which this finds base

-_demo_: author of zextract, the yaz0 binary spitter
+\_demo_: author of zextract, the yaz0 binary spitter

 shevious: yaz0 extracter/decoder